Bruce Campbell on Top Stock to Play the Emerging US Cannabis Industry: Halo Labs Inc (NEO:HALO)

 Bruce Campbell: Yeah, so I mean, we took a long time to get it set up.
 When we set it up, we wanted to have to flexibility, kind of go anywhere with it, and so we worked quite extensively with the Securities Commission to get it set up.
-So that’s really what we’ve designed, and what, you know, our feel is, is that cannabis is going to be the fastest-growing sector, or one of the fastest-growing sectors, over the next decade in the world.
+So that’s really what we’ve designed, and what our feel is, is that cannabis is going to be the fastest-growing sector, or one of the fastest-growing sectors, over the next decade in the world.
 And so we want to be able to take advantage of those anywhere.

 So if you’re a growth investor and you want a piece of the cannabis market, it’s very difficult to try to pick individual names.
-For one, the sector’s extremely volatile; we talk about this now being the eighth wave that we’ve seen since we’ve been in the sector, and we started back in 2013, and those waves can be, you know, 50 percent down and over 100 percent up.
+For one, the sector’s extremely volatile; we talk about this now being the eighth wave that we’ve seen since we’ve been in the sector, and we started back in 2013, and those waves can be 50 percent down and over 100 percent up.
 So you know, you need professional management, in our opinion, and you need diversification, and so we add both of those.